Skip to main contentScroll Top

 Look for the elephant (Ganesh, the Hindu deity) the restaurant is not far.

-After that, what could be better than a good digestive stroll.
-LThe opportunity to soak up this nighttime atmosphere, while people are still shopping in the local grocery stores open at this late hour.
+After that, what could be better than a nice stroll to aid digestion?
+It's a chance to soak up the nighttime atmosphere, while people are still out shopping in the local grocery stores open at this late hour.

 DSC_0116.JPG